-All of which is to say, there isn’t much in the way of cool places to eat.
-But “isn’t much” isn’t the same thing as “zero” - there are a select group of quality restaurants in the area, and we’ve tracked them down so you don’t have to.
-And yes, a few of them are Italian.
+All of this is to say, there aren’t many cool places to eat in Brentwood.
+But “aren’t many” isn’t the same as “zero.”
+We’ve tracked down the best restaurants in the area so you don’t have to.
+And yes, a lot of them are Italian.

 Sushi is an essential food group in Brentwood, and while there are plenty of mediocre places that have been around since the ’80s and near-constant lines at the local Sugarfish, we go to Sasabune instead.
-This small spot on Wilshire is an LA classic where you absolutely should be getting a seat at the sushi bar and doing the omakase.
-You can expect plenty of standards - tuna sashimi with ponzu, many pieces of nigiri, and a crab hand roll to finish - but there will also be oysters, incredible cooked butterfish, and uni if you’re in the mood.
-The $90 price tag isn’t cheap, but this is an extremely high-quality sushi meal for the money.
+This small restaurant on Wilshire is an LA classic where you should be getting a seat at the sushi bar and opting for the omakase.
+In the tasting meal, expect standards like tuna sashimi with ponzu, nigiri, and a crab handroll, as well as incredible cooked butterfish, and uni if you’re in the mood.
+The $100 price tag isn’t cheap, but it's a reasonable price to pay for high-quality sushi.

 The Brentwood Italian Restaurant Power Rankings

 Farmshop is Brentwood’s clubhouse.
-This all-day place in the Brentwood Country Mart will have Gwyneth and her stylist discussing Oscar outfits in one corner, movie executives pitching in another, and many, many people having lunches of leisure.
-And while all of that might lead you to believe that the food here is an afterthought, that’s actually not the case.
-The Poached Chicken Salad is on every table, not because everyone is doing Whole30, but because it’s actually delicious.
-They also have a big market where you can pick up supplies for a very fancy picnic.
+At this all-day American spot in Brentwood Country Mart, you might see Gwyneth and her stylist discussing Oscar outfits in one corner, movie executives pitching, and people having lunches of leisure.
+And while all of the above might lead you to believe that the food here is an afterthought, that’s not the case.
+The poached chicken salad is delicious and on every table.
+They also have a market where you can pick up supplies for a fancy picnic.

 photo credit: Joshua White